Manjunatha-b/DialogueGraph/Readme.md

 1. Add panning with middle mouse button.
 1. Write a CSV generator for the graph.
-1. Add GUI dialog box for edit and add option.
 1. Scrap my own code for another project with similar needs.
-1. Also rewrite this code cause idk what ive written.
-Professor rework within next 5 commits.